phillipluong/PyTorchProjects/Intro to CNNs via QMNIST/README.md

      style="float: left; margin-right: 5px;"
      width="500px;" />

+When looking at the particular mislabeled numbers, it appears that 9 was the most mislabeled number, and 0 having the greatest specificity.
+However, it appeared that 0 and 7 were often mistaken labels.
+In addition, 2 & 3, 9 & 4 and 3 & 5 were the most commonly mistaken pairs (with the latter interpreted number instead of the former).

 _Should I also perform validation?
 Probably, but that will depend on how much additional time I give myself to finish this project.
 If this paragraph has not been edited, then an additional validation step was not added._

 # What project are we working on moving forward?